Chapter 16:

 ‘My dad says he’s dangerous.’

 My chest squeezed so tight I could not breathe.
-I bolted.
-Away from the tree.
+I bolted away from the park.
 Away from my cousins.
 Away from the river.
-Tiny paws pounding the path, ears flat, heart punching my ribs.
-I ended up near the hill that leads up to Youchan’s shrine.
+Ears flat in discouragement, yy tiny paws pounded the path until I ended up on the hill that leads up to Youchan’s shrine.

 Of course.